-Richard T. Faughnan is a managing director with Kroll’s Business Intelligence and Investigations practice, based in the New York office.
-Richard focuses on corporate investigations, monitorships and compliance matters.
+Richard T. Faughnan is a managing director with Kroll’s Business Intelligence and Investigations practice based in the New York office.
+Richard focuses on independent monitorships, corporate investigations and compliance matters.

-Richard joined Kroll from an international consulting company where he was co-leader of that firm’s Public Sector and Monitoring practice.
-Prior to this, Richard was an Assistant U.S. Attorney for the Eastern District of New York for more than thirteen years, where he served as Chief of the Public Integrity Section.
+Richard joined Kroll from an international consulting company where he was co-leader of that firm’s public sector and monitoring practice.
+Prior to this, Richard was Assistant U.S. Attorney for the Eastern District of New York for over 13 years, where he served as Chief of the Public Integrity Section.
 During his time with the Eastern District, he directed numerous investigations and prosecutions into an array of criminal activity committed by corporations and individuals, including bank and securities fraud, mail and wire fraud, money laundering, bribery and federal tax offenses.
-Richard began his career as an Assistant District Attorney in Kings County, New York, where he served as Deputy Chief of the Appeals Bureau.
+Richard began his career as an assistant district attorney in Kings County, New York, where he served as Deputy Chief of the Appeals Bureau.
 Richard’s extensive experience as a federal and state prosecutor gives him a thorough understanding of investigations into a wide range of fraudulent conduct across industry sectors.

 The following is a brief list of representative consulting engagements:

-- Led integrity monitoring engagements overseeing multi-billion dollar government programs and infrastructure projects, as well as corporations in the construction, transportation, stevedoring, information technology and professional services industries.
+- Led 13 integrity monitoring engagements overseeing multi-billion-dollar government agencies, programs and infrastructure projects, as well as corporations in the financial services, construction, higher education, transportation, stevedoring, carting, regulated waste disposal, information technology, child welfare and professional services industries.

-- Co-led two internal investigations for foreign financial institutions into off-shore tax evasion.
+- Led internal investigations for foreign financial institutions into off-shore tax evasion.

 - Led an internal fraud investigation for an international not-for-profit healthcare corporation in Africa.

-- Co-led the team retained by counsel to the Audit Committee of a major public utility to conduct a company-wide review of their anti-fraud and other internal control and compliance functions following the indictment of a managerial-level employee by the Justice Department in a multi-million dollar kickback scheme.
+- Co-led the team retained by counsel to the Audit Committee of a major public utility to conduct a company-wide review of its anti-fraud and other internal control and compliance functions following the indictment of a managerial-level employee by the U.S. Justice Department in a multi-million-dollar kickback scheme.

 The following is a brief list of representative federal prosecutions:

-- Directed the investigation and prosecution of a member of the New York City Council for demanding a $1.5 million bribe from a developer in exchange for the councilman’s political support for the developer’s multi-million dollar construction project.
+- Directed the investigation and prosecution of a member of the New York City Council for demanding a USD 1.5 mn bribe from a developer in exchange for the councilman’s political support for the developer’s multi-million-dollar construction project.
 Obtained guilty pleas from the councilman and his co-conspirator to extortion.

-- Directed the bribery investigation and prosecution of a federal contracting officer, and executives of the general contractor, a subcontractor, and the construction quality management firm on a $500 million federal construction project.
+- Directed the bribery investigation and prosecution of a federal contracting officer, and executives of the general contractor, a subcontractor and the construction quality management firm on a USD 500 mn federal construction project.
 Obtained guilty pleas from all defendants to bribery.

-- Directed the investigation and prosecution of the principals of a foreign currency trading firm for a decade-long Ponzi scheme that defrauded investors of $100 million.
-Obtained guilty pleas from both principals to conspiracy to commit mail and wire fraud, and recovered nearly $30 million in forfeited assets.
+- Directed the investigation and prosecution of the principals of a foreign currency trading firm for a decade-long Ponzi scheme that defrauded investors of USD 100 mn.
+Obtained guilty pleas from both principals to conspiracy to commit mail and wire fraud, and recovered nearly USD 30 mn in forfeited assets.

-- George Washington University, National Law Center, J.D., cum laude
+- J.D., cum laude, George Washington University, National Law Center

 - Admitted to the Bar in New York and New Jersey